secture/template-nestjs/README.md

 ## 🛠️ Logging System

-The Eleve API uses a structured logging system based on **Winston**.
+The API uses a structured logging system based on **Winston**.
 It provides:

 - **Console Logs**: Pretty logs for development with colorized output.
 - **File Logs**: Structured logs for error tracking and auditing.